 Two of the three big search engines (Google and Yahoo) place a large importance on one-way links to determine rankings.
 Each link to your site is like a vote and the more votes you have, the higher you will rank.

-In this article, I will be sharing with you some important info on link building and some strategies to help your one-way link building.
+In this article, I will be sharing with you some important info on building link and some strategies to help your one-way link building.

 Before we get started, it’s important to understand the fundamentals of SEO San Jose CA…